Let’s start our day with a nice cup of guilt-free coffee.

 - 112,252 pods are made every minute worldwide ~ newstalk

 - The rest gets lost and potentially ends up in the ocean

 - Over 56 billion coffee capsules went to landfill in 2018 ~ newstalk

 That is a heck of a lot of waste that we can potentially prevent.
-Now there are a lot of companies that started designing biodegradable coffee pods and also reusable pods, which are a good alternative if you don’t want to throw out your machine, or are they?
+Many companies have started designing biodegradable coffee pods and reusable pods, which are good alternatives if you don’t want to throw out your machine, or are they?

 Yes and No!